 Intrinio is excited to announce the release of API Explorer, a free tool that makes it easier to check out the data types available in Intrinio's Fintech Marketplace.
 The API Explorer lets users select the data they would like to see and the companies they would like to see it for, and then outputs that data as well as the Excel, Google Sheets, CSV, and API syntax that would be needed to access that data using other tools.
 This article explains what the API explorer is, how to use it, and why we created it.

 Intrinio is excited to announce the addition of the NASDAQ Global Press Releases data feed.
-This data feed will provide Intrinio users with free API access to the latest breaking news for companies from around this world.
-Partnering with NASDAQ to provide this data is an honor, and being able to provide it free of charge is a milestone for our mission of making financial data affordable and accessible.
+This data feed will provide Intrinio users with API access to the latest breaking news for companies from around this world.
 If you need a press release API, this article explains how to get access and provides sample API calls to get you started.